-Due to the continued lockdown and in the interest of the safety of students and staff procedural changes will remain in place Queen’s Libraries until 29 April.
+Due to the continued lockdown and in the interest of the safety of students and staff, procedural changes will remain in place in Queen’s University Belfast Libraries.

 The Library subscription to RefWorks ended in December 2020.
 While RefWorks appears to be allowing access, Queen’s staff and students need to be aware that access will cease at any time.